Mayurifag/yawn/README.md

 ## Roadmap

+* [ ] Add PrintInfo for situations when staged changes.
+Also yawn has to print info about stage/push automatically due to configs
 * [ ] Release 1.0.0 when it will be mature enough
 * [ ] Make installation easier for all OSes (i.e. homebrew installation) and README.md better
 * [ ] In final result give link to user's PR or project page.
 Make that for github, gitlab (also private ones)